hh/org/blog/content/blog/rerouting-container-registries-with-envoy.md

 ```

 This is a great start!
 This serves the site and it's content under the host where Envoy is served.
 However, the host in the rewrite is static and not dynamic.
-It seemed at this point like doing the implementation this way is not viable.
+It seems at this point like doing the implementation this way is not viable.

 ### Learning about filter-chains {#learning-about-filter-chains}